IntroductionTake this short walk through historic mining country through to the Dickey Flat Campsite.

 This track showcases beautiful scenery, good swimming holes and interesting mine relics.
-It passes the remains of the extensive Karangahake Mines, with optional short side trips to view tunnels and the impressive Woodstock Underground Pumphouse.
+It passes the remains of the extensive Karangahake Mines, with optional short side trips to view tunnels.
 Further up the Crown Track follows a pipeline and other relics from the gold mining days.

 It is suitable for most fitness levels.
 A torch is recommended for a 200 m tunnel on this track.